NikoLicht/portfolio/src/pages/projects/spot_racers.md

 mainMediaType: "youtube"

 media:
+  - title: Tech-Art Scripting
+    text: On certain occations, I have created tooling for myself, to improve the workflow.
+Most times, it will be an extension to blender, that can rename, export, or precisely do a very repetetive action.
+I am also an avid user of the terminal, where i use ffmpeg, ImageMagick, vim or similar to accomplish a certain task.
+    paths: []
   - title: Interesting Interactions
     text: "The prarie tracks was the start of when I really began to make some interesting interactions.
 Over a long time i had buit a system for trigger based interactions with the levels.
 For instance the board wiggling in the wind, as the truck drives past it"
     paths: [track_offroad3_bridge_gif, track_offroad3_gas_station_gif, track_offroad3_sign_gif]